 Major-element analysis of olivine "phenocrysts" in the host lava shows a well-sampled trendline from compositions comparable to fertile peridotite xenoliths (Mg# ≈ 89) through progressively lower Mg# cumulate grains, with cumulate aggregates clustered at Mg#=68 [Figure ¿fig:major_elements?].
 Thus, olivine grains in the host lava range from true phenocrysts, to cumulates from various intermediate stages of magma evolution and entrained xenocrysts corresponding to entrained peridotites.

-((Petrographic features and the presence of phenocrysts recording multiple stages of magmatic enrichment suggest that the Crystal Knob material experienced a multiphase history of fractional crystallization.
-The Crystal Knob basalt contains fragments (both single-crystal and lithic aggregates) entrained from the lithospheric mantle and dunite cumulates.
-The phenocrysts record a compositional progression that indicates precipitation during multiple stages of fractionation.redundant, delete?))

 Peridotite xenoliths

 The peridotite samples (CK-2 through CK-7) are texturally classified using the scheme of Pike and Schwarzman [1977].
 All samples display an allotriomorphic granular texture with anisotropy largely absent.
-There are no significant petrographically observed plastic deformation features (e.g. kink domains in olivine grains) in any of the samples.
-However, samples CK-2 and CK-5 exhibit a weak shape-preferred alignment in elongate spinels. (pertinent photomicrographs?)
+Minor plastic deformation features are petrographically observed in most samples, including slight kink bands in some olivines.
+However, the parallel nature of the domain boundaries and minor (~1º) angular offsets of crystal axes in most cases indicates that these were not formed under significant strain.
+Samples CK-2 and CK-5 exhibit a weak shape-preferred alignment in elongate spinels [Figure ¿fig:textures?].

 Minor late-stage alteration products are seen in all peridotite samples.
 These include variably Fe-rich grain boundaries of major phases and Ti enrichment in pyroxene rims (<10 µm from the grain edge).
 Sample CK-4 contains an alteration channel that cuts linearly across the thin section.
 This channel is bounded by resorbed boundaries of the major phases (olivine and orthopyroxene) and hosts microcrystalline clinopyroxene, 10 µm-scale euhedral spinels, and minor amphibole.
 Near this melt channel, thin streamers of intergranular fill show compositions enriched in Na and Ti.
 These fills are present (but less extensive) in sample CK-3, and generally absent in other samples.
 Samples other than CK-3 and CK-4 largely do not show melt infiltration along grain boundaries, instead having major phases in contact (though many grain boundaries are fractured).
 Clinopyroxene grains in all samples, but most notably CK-3 and CK-4, are strongly intergrown with orthopyroxene.
-Sample CK-7 shows abundant exsolution lamellae and graphic recrystallization of orthopyroxene and clinopyroxene. (ditto as above?)
+Sample CK-7 shows minor exsolution lamellae of orthopyroxene and clinopyroxene.
+Peridotite fragments in CK-D1 show particularly strong graphic exsolution lamellae Figure ¿fig:microscope_images?c.

+Sample CK-6, the most fertile in the sample set, shows abundant pyroxene exsolution, exhibiting both graphic and vermicular textures at small scale.
+Fused pyroxenes with substantially different axial directions within the same crystal indicate recrystallization and aggregation.
+These features are seen only in CK-6.

 Compositions of dominant phases

 Major-element abundances for the peridotite xenoliths were measured by electron microprobe using methods discussed in Section 2.2.
 Results are summarized in Table ¿tbl:minerals? and Figure ¿fig:major_elements?.
-Generally, phase compositions show tight per-sample groupings, which suggest equilibrium within samples.
+Generally, phase compositions show tight per-sample groupings, which suggest equilibrium within each sample.
 The major silicate phases show Mg# > 87, consistent with fertile or residual mantle compositions.
 Variation in Mg# between samples indicates differences in melt-extraction history between the samples.

 Silicate phases within CK-3 and CK-4 have Mg# distributions that suggest a residual composition, while the other samples have more fertile compositions.
 Samples CK-2, CK-5, and CK-7 cluster tightly in Fe-Mg space, with high Mg#s indicative of fertile compositions.
 Sample CK-6 has the lowest Mg#s, with values as low as 87 for clinopyroxenes.
 However, the sample has high abundances of iron relative to the other fertile peridotite samples, with olivine iron compositions ranging up to 8%.